zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 	![](images/200/i2.png)

 - Go to the top menu and select ssh.
 We need to create an SSH tunnel to tunnel through ssh port 22, to access 1521 in DBCS.
-In fact we have opened port 1521 for other reasons, but this is normally how you would securely connect to DBCS when 1521 is closed.

 	![](images/200/i3.png)